ilyxabatko/private-staking/README.md

 - **Upcoming GUI Enhancements:** While the current front-end may not be fully polished, rest assured that StakenZ has plans to provide a more intuitive and informative graphical user interface (GUI) in the near future.
 - **Future-Focused:** StakenZ is currently available on the Devnet network, but excitingly, it will soon launch on the Solana mainnet, expanding its reach and capabilities.

+## Workflow

+### Staking:
+- Top-up your SOL private balance.
+- Private assets are sent to a one-time unique burner account.
+- Burner deposits your SOL on a Marinade staking account and receive mSOL.
+- All the mSOL and SOL tokens are sent from a burner either to your private balance or your connected wallet account if an error with the former process occurs.

 ## Local start

 Clone the repository